marnedo/ppgcourse2024/docker.instructions.md

 `docker start container_name`

+> [!NOTE]
-> replace 'container_name' with the name of your container
+> Remember to replace 'container_name' with the specific name of your container

 And then type: